lyteword/kjv/mark/chapter-1.md

 <sup>14</sup> Now after that John was put in prison, Jesus came into Galilee, preaching the gospel of the kingdom of God,

-<sup>15</sup> And saying, The time is fulfilled , and the kingdom of God is at hand : repent ye , and believe the gospel .
+<sup>15</sup> And saying, The time is fulfilled, and the kingdom of God is at hand: repent ye, and believe the gospel.

 <sup>16</sup> Now as he walked by the sea of Galilee, he saw Simon and Andrew his brother casting a net into the sea: for they were fishers.

-<sup>17</sup> And Jesus said unto them, Come ye after me , and I will make you to become fishers of men .
+<sup>17</sup> And Jesus said unto them, Come ye after me, and I will make you to become fishers of men.

 <sup>18</sup> And straightway they forsook their nets, and followed him.